Code-Institute-Submissions/nature-blog/README.md

   - Mark Briscoe (SME with Code Institute) - For providing technical knowledge and support with coding and GitHub/GitPod and being constantly encouraging and positive
   - John Rearden (Coding coach with Code Institute) - for amazing coding expertise and calm advice
   - Ruairidh MacArthur (Coding coach with Code Institute) - for amazing coding expertise and calm advice
+  - my amazing cohort for the support and laughs and encouragement - particularly Alex Curnow for making me stay every time I was determined to quit